kailash-manasarovar/statement/docs/timeline/2023/march.md

     - Another option is that it could have come from my phone which was on the bedside table; given the British accent this seems more likely.
     - The question is, why would the criminals want me to think that he was not for me while maintaining the love relationship existed?
 It didn't make sense.
     - I believe this man was secretly following Instructions, perhaps maybe doing his own thing a bit too.
-    - I believe he had concocted a plan, and was carefully working through it, but then in that moment, in my arms, something happened and he slipped up?
+    - I believe he had concocted a plan, and was carefully working through it, but then in that moment, in my arms, something happened and he slipped up.

     ![Sobbing again](../../content/images/sobbing-2.png)